SimoneRemoli/Kadane-s-Algorithm/README.md

 Kadane's algorithm is a dynamic programming approach used to solve the maximum subarray problem, which involves finding the contiguous subarray with the maximum sum in an array of numbers.
 The algorithm was proposed by Jay Kadane in 1984 and has a time complexity of O(n).

 <h1 align="center">
-  Working of Kadene's Algorithm :eye_speech_bubble:
+  Working of Kadane's Algorithm :eye_speech_bubble:
 </h1>
 Kadane's algorithm is widely used in computer science and has become a classic example of dynamic programming.
 Its simplicity, efficiency, and elegance have made it a popular solution to the maximum subarray problem and a valuable tool in algorithm design and analysis.
 <h3 align="center">